Fastnet Race: 2021 course

 The race starts off the Royal Yacht Squadron start line of Cowes on the Isle of Wight on the south coast of England at the Royal Yacht Squadron.
 Leaving the Solent through the Needles Channel, the race follows the southern coastline of England westward down the English Channel, before rounding Land's End.
 After crossing the Celtic Sea, the race rounds the Fastnet Rock off the southwest coast of Ireland.
 Returning on a largely reciprocal course, the race rounds the Isles of Scilly before finishing at Cherbourg.

 The finish was changed to Cherbourg from Plymouth in order to accommodate increased fleet sizes.
 Facilities at Plymouth were cited by organizers as one of the main reasons for the change.
 This was not universally welcomed due to the nearly 100 year heritage of the course and race.
 This change also increases the course distance to over 700 nmi.

 Coastal landmarks passed along the route include: The Needles, Portland Bill, Start Point, The Lizard, Land's End, the Fastnet Rock, Bishop's Rock off Scilly, and Cherbourg breakwater.

 History

 Weston Martyr, a British yachtsman, conceived the idea of the race after having competed in Bermudian yacht races.
 Entered by seven vessels, the inaugural Fastnet Race was won by Jolie Brise in 1925.
 Hugh Grosvenor, 2nd Baron Stalbridge won in 1927 with Tally Ho over a field of 15 starters which was eventually whittled down by stormy weather to two finishers.
 The race ran annually until 1931, and subsequently biennially apart from a break after 1939 during World War II, resuming in 1947.
-The original rules limited the class to Thames Measurement, and size to between 30ft and 50ft WL maximum.
+The original rules limited the class to Thames Measurement, and size to between 30 ft and 50 ft WL maximum.
 Yachts of the International Class rule were specifically excluded because they were regarded as unsuitable for the blue waters of the Atlantic Ocean.